 In 2013, after two years of composing and recording, Liona released The Return...to Canada with Love.
 This complex project featured fifteen instrumentals and songs a patriotic song inspired by Canada, with special guest appearances by fellow Canadian artists Jann Arden, Randy Bachman, Michel Bérubé, Divine Brown, Dan Hill, John McDermott, Daniel Lavoie, Richard Margison, Mark Masri, Serena Ryder, Robert Pilon, Michael Savona and CBC personality, Ron Maclean amongst others.
 The Return included special guest performances by astronaut and singer Chris Hadfield, flutist Ron Korb, accordionist Mark Lalama and singer Olivia Newton-John.

 In 2013-2015 Liona continues to tour in Canada and the USA.
 She up-loaded a lyrics video of “Canada My Canada” using landscape photography, and played in France at Vimy Ridge for the Wounded Warriors.
 In Dec 2015 Universal released her third holiday album titled “A Winter Fantasy” which combines traditional carols interwoven with her original themes.
 A music video to “O Holy Night” can be seen on YouTube.
 One of Liona’s videos has well over two million views.
-In the fall of 2015 audiences will be able to enjoy her latest collection of twelve original songs on a forthcoming Universal release titled Time.
+In the fall of 2015 audiences will be able to enjoy her latest collection of fifteen original songs on a Universal Music release titled No Remedy For Love.

 Liona wrote "Music contributes profoundly to the richness and beauty of our life experience.
 I feel so fortunate to be able to share this wonderful international language with people around the world."